 ”.

-4 Now see the Local Government Act 1995 (No. 74 of 1995).

-5 Regulation 4(3) of the Radiation Safety (General) Amendment Regulations 2001 reads as follows —
+13 The Radiation Safety (General) Amendment Regulations 2001 r.
+4(3) reads as follows:

 “

 (3) Until the council approves a dental ancillary qualification under regulation 38(1)(c) and (d) of the Radiation Safety (General) Regulations 1983 as amended by this regulation, all dental ancillary qualifications are taken to be approved dental ancillary qualifications for the purposes of that regulation.